Get Employees Ready for New Requirements

-To increase uptake, businesses can host vaccination drives on their premises and offer employees paid time off to receive their vaccines.
-When creating a vaccine policy, employers should also take into account local and state laws, and bear in mind that their right to mandate vaccines may be altered when dealing with unionized employees.
+To increase uptake, businesses can host vaccination drives on their premises and offer employees paid time off to receive their vaccines (and recover).
+It’s also important to keep in mind that the federal mandate pre-empts state and local laws, but employers should bear in mind that their right to mandate vaccines may be altered when dealing with unionized employees.

 Paycor is not a legal, tax, benefit, accounting or investment advisor.
 All communication from Paycor should be confirmed by your company’s legal, tax, benefit, accounting or investment advisor before making any decisions.